-The general State sales and use tax rate of 4.5% applies to purchases of tangible commodities, room and cottage rentals, and laundry and dry cleaning services.
-The rate was reduced to 4.25% effective December 1, 2006; the 2007 General Assembly enacted legislation to extend the 4.25% rate through September 30, 2008.
-Effective October 1, 2008, the rate increased to 4.5%.
+The general State sales and use tax rate of 5.75% applies to purchases of tangible commodities (to include certain remote click-through transactions), rental of tangible commodities, and selected services such as room and cottage rentals, and laundry and dry cleaning services.
+The combined general rate of 8% is imposed on the gross receipts of providing telecommunications service and ancillary service, video programming services (direct-to-home satellite and cable), and to sales of spirituous liquor other than mixed beverages.
+The combined general rate is the State's general rate (5.75%) plus the rate of local tax authorized for every county in the State (2.25%).
 [See Changes in State sales tax rate by year section for information pertaining to various taxable items and applicable tax rates.]